filidorwiese/redux-wait-for-ssr/README.md

   componentDidMount () {
     if (!this.props.contentLoaded) {
-      dispatch(actions.FETCH_CONTENT)
+      this.props.dispatch(actions.FETCH_CONTENT)
     }
   }
 }
 ```

 However that doesn't yet solve waiting for the api call to actually complete.
-This library helps with that by offering an action that you can async/await in the `fetchData` method (or `getInitialProps` if you're a Next.js user).
+This library helps with that by offering an action that you can async/await in the `fetchData` method so that the server-side will know when the asynchronous action has completed.

 ### Example usage: